Working with Kiavi

 This process can be time-consuming, tedious and frustrating.
 This is not the case when you work with a DSCR lender.
 Because they're focused on the investment property's value and expected cash flow, they won't typically ask you for documentation to verify your employment, income or assets.

-Pros and cons of DSCR loans
+Pros and Cons of DSCR Loans

 To determine whether this investment strategy would work for you, check out these DSCR loan pros and cons.